Protecting information through continuous improvement: ISO/IEC 27001

 The updated ISO/IEC 27002 includes 11 new controls, focusing on the preventive and monitoring aspects of the ISMS.
 In addition, the standard features a new classification structure.
 Instead of being grouped into 14 chapters, the 93 controls are divided into four themes: organizational, people, physical and technological controls.
 “The aim is to make it easier to determine who will be the ‘owner’ of a control measure,” Marjolein explained.

-Similarly, ISO/IEC 27001 is due to be updated.
+Similarly, ISO/IEC 27001 has been published on 25 October 2022.
 It was originally published in 2005 by the International Organization for Standardization (ISO) and the International Electrotechnical Commission (IEC).
-It was revised in 2013 and 2017 (a European update), and a new version is scheduled for publication in October 2022.
-There will be a transition period within which organizations will need to comply with any amended or additional requirements.
-This means companies will have three years to update their processes.
+It was revised in 2013 and 2017 (a European update).
+There will be a three-year transition period within which organizations will need to comply with any amended or additional requirements.
+This means that certified organisations must have switched to ISO 27001:2022 by autumn 2025.
+Read more about the new version here.

 If you are ISO/IEC 27001 certified (or want to be), Kiwa can help you navigate the changes.